 Ever wondered what Vikings ate?
 Us too!
-Which is why we delved deep into our research books to uncover the surprisingly varied diet that Vikings enjoyed.
+This is why we delved deep into our research books to uncover the surprisingly varied diet that Vikings enjoyed.
 Let's see what was first on the menu:

 On the whole, Vikings ate much better than the Anglo-Saxons.
 This is due to the fact that they ate meat pretty much every day.
 Vikings weren't overly picky eaters and would scoff down pigs, cows, sheep and goats with gusto.